libp2p/js-libp2p-rendezvous/LIBP2P.md

 ## Libp2p Flow

 When a libp2p node with the rendezvous protocol enabled starts, it should start by connecting to a rendezvous server.
 The rendezvous server can be added to the bootstrap nodes or manually dialed.
-WHen a rendezvous server is connected, the node can ask for nodes in given namespaces.
-An example of a namespace could be a relay namespace, so that undiable nodes can register themselves as reachable through that relay.
+When a rendezvous server is connected, the node can ask for nodes in given namespaces.
+An example of a namespace could be a relay namespace, so that undialable nodes can register themselves as reachable through that relay.

 When a libp2p node running the rendezvous protocol is stopping, it will unregister from all the namespaces previously registered.